The Importance of Strategic Communication in the Digital Era

 THE BENEFITS OF DIGITAL MEDIA IN STRATEGIC COMMUNICATION

-We no longer are limited by traditional media and organizations are now able to communicate with mass audiences with digital media.
-There is a good chance that a significant portion of your audience spends their time somewhere on digital media where you can optimize the messaging they receive about your organization or business.
-For example, having a presence on social media that aligns with what your audiences wish to see, then you have a great chance of organically creating traffic to your digital and/or brick and mortar locations.
+Traditional media limits are now gone.
+Organizations are now able to communicate with mass audiences with digital media.
+There is a good chance that a significant portion of your audience spends their time somewhere on digital media.
+This is perfect because this is where you can optimize the messaging people receive about your business.
+For example, having a presence on social media that aligns with what your audiences wish to see, you have a great chance of creating traffic to your website.

-Previously with traditional media, most organizations needed to rely on marketing experts to control their voice to the public.
-This is due to the fact that mass communication is 1) not cheap and 2) not very specialized in its approach.
+Previously with traditional media, most organizations relied on marketing experts to control their voice to the public.
+This is due to the fact that mass communication is 1) not cheap and 2) not very specific in approach.
 This is not to say that traditional media is still not a desirable approach, but due to the innovations of digital media, the organizations themselves have more control than ever about their own messaging.
 Some examples of how organizations use digital media now are:

 Essentially, digital media allows for more of a self-service type of messaging and the strategic communicator needs to know how to navigate, and take advantage of this medium’s capabilities of messaging.